Bucin Meaning In Bahasa

 Bawel banget sih loe!

-She was kind of annoyed by her sister trying to explain too much information that she doesn't need.
+She was kind of annoyed by her sister trying to explain too much information that she didn't need.
 That's why she said the word [bawel].

 Vocabulary From the Scene

-[Loe], [elo], [lu], [elu] and [lo] is the same word, and also has the same meaning.
+[Loe], [elo], [lu], [elu], and [lo] is the same word and also have the same meaning.
 You will see Indonesian people write it down in many variations, but it is the same word, so don't confuse that.

 [Udah ah!] here is used to end the conversation.
 Usually, people who say [udah ah] want to end the conversation.
 [Udah] is short for [sudah], and [ah] is just an exclamation word.